-Investment properties comprise of a land in the State of Kuwait held for capital appreciation, completed property and completed shopping mall in the Kingdom of Saudi Arabia held to earn rental income.
-These properties are measured at fair value on an individual basis with any gains or losses arising from changes in fair value included in the consolidated statement of profit or loss in the period in which they arise.
+Investment properties comprise of a completed shopping mall in the Kingdom of Saudi Arabia held to earn rental income.
+The property is measured at fair value on an individual basis with any gains or losses arising from changes in fair value included in the consolidated statement of profit or loss in the period in which they arise.
 The management of the Group engages professionally qualified external valuers to assess the fair value of its investment properties on an annual basis.

-The fair value of the property and shopping mall located in the Kingdom of Saudi Arabia are determined based on the discounted cash flow (DCF) method, whereas the fair value of the property located in the State of Kuwait is valued using the market comparable approach which is based on market-based evidence, using comparable prices adjusted for specific market factors such as nature, location and condition of the property.
+The fair value of the shopping mall located in the Kingdom of Saudi Arabia is determined based on the discounted cash flow (DCF) method.
 The significant methods and assumptions used by the valuers in estimating the fair value of investment properties are set out in Note 10 of the consolidated financial statements.
 Given the significance of investment properties on overall consolidated financial statements and the complexity of valuation, and the importance of disclosures relating to assumptions used in the valuation, we considered the valuation of investment properties as a key audit matter.